How to Train a Belgian Tervuren

 Obedience Commands

-The Belgian Tervuren occupies a unique position among large breeds, weighing 45-75 lbs and carrying a temperament shaped by the herding group's heritage.
+The Belgian Tervuren stands out among large breeds, weighing 45-75 lbs and carrying a temperament shaped by the herding group's heritage.
 High-energy breeds need physical and mental outlets every day — without them, behavioral problems like destructive chewing or excessive barking are common.

 Advanced Training